Paul Ehrenfest Best Paper Award for Quantum Foundations

 - Committee members will be ineligible to receive the award during their period of service.
 Committee members will be recused from the discussion in cases where they cannot act objectively, as may arise, for instance, if a nominee is a close relative, regular co-author or close colleague of the committee member.
 The decision of what counts as close collaboration rests with the committee.

 - Researchers working on fundamental issues in quantum physics from all fields and levels will be eligible to nominate a “best paper” for the Ehrenfest Award.
-The candidate paper has to be published in the award year in a peer-reviewed journal.
+The candidate paper has to be published within the last 5 years in a peer-reviewed journal.
 Other than this restriction, no exclusion criteria are applicable, other than the conflict-of-interest criteria described in paragraph 3.
 Self-nominations are permissible.
 The selection committee will not be limited to nominations, but is free to select publications that were not nominated.
 In exceptional cases, more than one publication may be chosen by the selection committee to receive the award.
 No justification shall be expected from the selection committee for their decisions.

 - Nominations and self-nominations are to include a copy of the nominated publication and a short (2-3 paragraph) statement of the relevance of the contribution.
 In the case of single-author publications, the name and contact information of the author is to be given.
 In the case of multi-author publications, a representative author who will officially accept the Ehrenfest Award in person (see paragraph 6) shall be named and his contact information will be included.
 Consent from all authors as to which author will serve as the representative for the publication shall be obtained by the nominator, and a short confirmation to that effect shall be included with the nomination.